JEP draft: Code reflection (Incubator)

 input add operation.

-FuncOp transformedAddModel = addModel.transform(addToMethodTransformer);
+FuncOp transformedGrayModel = grayModel.transform(grayToMethodTransformer);

 The transformed code model is naturally very similar to the input code model.

-func @loc="22:5:string:///REPL/$JShell$8D.java" @"add" (
+func @loc="36:5:file:/.../GPUExample.java" @"gray" (

-%0 : java.type:"int", %1 : java.type:"int")java.type:"int" -> {
+%0 : java.type:"int", %1 : java.type:"int", %2 : java.type:"int")java.type:"int" -> {

-%2 : Var<java.type:"int"> = var %0 @loc="22:5" @"a";
+%3 : Var<java.type:"int"> = var %0 @loc="36:5" @"r";

-%3 : Var<java.type:"int"> = var %1 @loc="22:5" @"b";
+%4 : Var<java.type:"int"> = var %1 @loc="36:5" @"g";

-%5 : java.type:"int" = var.load %2 @loc="25:16";
+%5 : Var<java.type:"int"> = var %2 @loc="36:5" @"b";

-%6 : java.type:"int" = var.load %3 @loc="25:20";
+%7 : java.type:"int" = var.load %3 @loc="38:22";

-%7 : java.type:"int" = invoke %5 %6 @java.ref:"java.lang.Integer::sum(int, int):int";
+%12 : java.type:"int" = invoke %8 %11 @java.ref:"java.lang.Integer::sum(int, int):int";

 };

-operation.
+operations.
 Also, by default, each operation that was copied preserves line

-unmodified to more complex code containing many + operators in arbitrarily
+many + operators in arbitrarily nested positions.

 The code transformation function is not a direct implementation of functional

 interface CodeTransformer.
-Instead we adapted from another functional
+Instead, we adapted from another functional

 interface, which is easier to implement for simpler transformations on